tereschvlad/DapperSqlConstructor/README.md

 ```
 # How it works.
-After you sending files, the tool generates Dapper methods which doing select through all related tables, simple select script and method for UPDATE and INSERT into all tables.
+After you sending files, the tool generates Dapper methods which doing select through all related tables, simple SELECT script and method for UPDATE and INSERT into all tables.